You may have tons of questions about updating your BIOS.

 wmic bios get serialnumber

-Note down the system serial number (also referred as service tag), which is an alphanumeric character code you may need later on.
+Note down the system serial number (also referred to as service tag), which is an alphanumeric character code you may need later on.

 Step 2: Download the latest version of BIOS